PedrobyJoao/nwaku-eval/README.md

 Our experiments are not as reliable as they could be because:

-1. Only a few nodes are used (e.g.: 20)
+1. Only a few nodes are used (e.g., 20).
-2. A limited number of inputs were used for the variable being tested (e.g., using only 6 different payload sizes instead of 30)
+2. A limited number of inputs were used for the independent variable being tested (e.g., using only 6 different payload sizes instead of 30).
 3. Each experiment configuration is only run once.
     We are not running multiple trials for each configuration to average out random noise and ensure statistical reliability.

-Couldn't we just change the parameters, increasing all the values?
+Couldn't we just increase these parameters for more reliable results?

-Well, yes... however, the experiments would get way longer and more bug-prone.

-> There are some unfixed bugs, so the longer an experiment runs, the more likely it is to fail.
->
-> The main one is port binding for the APIs which sometimes it's already in use since we're deploying
-> nodes in parallel.
->
+Well, yes... but this is currently impractical for two main reasons:

+1. **Experiment Duration:** Increasing the parameters would result in much longer experiment runs.
+The long-term solution, tracked in the backlog, is to run these trials in parallel.

+2. **Stability Issues:** Longer runs increase the chance of failure due to a known bug where parallel node deployments can conflict over network ports.

-> Solution is superficially described on the [backlog](#backlog) section of this README.
+> This port binding issue is described with a potential solution in the [backlog](#backlog) section.

-Also, to support greater parameters, it's preferable to run the experiments in parallel as much as possible.

 ### Ideal network conditions